Last update: 23 March 2020

 We have taken steps to ensure all personal data is provided with adequate protection and that all transfers of personal data outside the EEA are done lawfully.
 Where we transfer personal data outside of the EEA to a country not determined by the European Commission as providing an adequate level of protection for personal data, the transfers will be under an agreement which covers the EU requirements for the transfer of personal data outside the EU.

 You have the following rights in respect of the processing of your personal data:

-To exercise any of these rights, please contact us at firstname.lastname@example.org or by writing us at:
+To exercise any of these rights, please contact us at firstname.lastname@example.org.

 If you intend to make a complaint about our processing of your personal data, please contact us in the first instance before contacting your local data protection authority.

 We take the security of your personal data very seriously and we do our best to protect it and prevent any unauthorized access.
 We use strict procedure and security features to secure your personal data.
 Our staff is also well informed on data protection, confidentiality, and security.